 Like Phnom Sampeau itself, the caves are beautiful, in stark contrast to the awful acts that took place here.
 Inside, people pay their respects with a silent prayer in front of a glass exhibit that houses victims’ bones.
 It certainly left a lump in my throat.

 After the horror of The Killing Caves, I continued on foot to Phnom Sampeau’s highest viewpoint.
-The panoramic is breathtaking and definitely helped to clear my mind from the horrors of the caves.
+The panoramic is breathtaking and definitely helped clear my mind of the horrors of the caves.

 Among the vast expanse of farmer’s fields, look out for a former Khmer Rouge stronghold called Crocodile Mountain.
 Moreover, there are several stilted temples nestled in the dense woodland.